-Although still in the early stages of development this would be a huge leap forward for diabetics to continuously monitor their blood sugar levels.
+Although still in the early stages of development, this would be a huge leap forward for people with diabetes to continuously monitor their blood sugar levels.

 The co-founders at GoogleX (the home of Google Glass) Babek Parviz and Brian Otis had this to say.

 “At GoogleX, we wondered if miniaturised electronics — think chips and sensors so small they look like bits of glitter, and an antenna thinner than a human hair — might be a way to crack the mystery of tear glucose and measure it with greater accuracy.
 We’re testing prototypes that can generate a reading once per second.”

 They are currently seeking partners that will develop apps which can send results of glucose measurements to users and doctors.
 If development is successful, these will sit wonderfully along with Google Glass.

 It never ceases to amaze me that a company that was only founded in 1998, September 4th to be exact, has achieved so much in this short span of time.
 Of course, many of us have a Gmail account, have used Google Earth and Google Maps.
 They offer some 120 services.

 How many times have you heard or indeed said the phrase, “I’ll Google it”.
 Of course, we all know that it means to search on the web.
 That is when you know you have hit pay dirt when your company hits the zeitgeist to become a generic term!